| Crew resource management in general aviation for

 about the practicality and desirability of such an imposition on the

+non-commercial sector.
 The term "mandating" tends to generate negative emotions

 within GA, implying penalties for failure to comply.
 Without mandatory CRM